 3. Addressing the invoice to the wrong person

 Often when dealing with large companies the person you are corresponding with is not the person in charge of paying you.
-Make sure when sending the invoice you address it to the most relevant person.
+Make sure that, when sending the invoice, you address it to the most relevant person.
 If you’re not sure who this is, ask, or you could face a long wait for your payment.

 4. Not displaying credit terms prominently

 Sending an invoice is pointless if you don’t tell the customer when they need to pay by.
 Always include your credit terms in a prominent position that your customer can clearly see.
 Better still, provide an exact date that payment must be received by.
 This will reduce the chances of your customer missing the deadline date.

 Take a look at some tips to optimise your credit terms and encourage customers to pay faster.

 5. Not offering/detailing a range of payment methods

 It’s always good to give customers a choice, so where possible try to offer a range of payment methods and make sure these are clearly stated on your invoices.